 The following weekend a friend and I took a maritime excursion out on the bay for a close-up view of the Mothball Fleet.
 I had only recently discovered that, for a nominal fee, I could join a small party boat that cruised around the fleet for a couple of hours one weekend a month.
 A docent on board provided a running narrative on the identity and history of some of the vessels as we passed by.
 Regulations prohibited getting too close or boarding any of the ships.
 Even so, it was exciting to get so close to the General Patrick after all these years.
 I couldn’t be absolutely certain which vessel was the Patrick, because the ships do occasionally get moved about but I had a good idea and I guessed correctly.
 It helps to have a good camera with a telephoto lens.
 Also, a photo editing and enhancing program was of great assistance in bringing out the names of the vessels; names that had faded considerably over the years.

-29 Battleship USS Iowa-one of the few combatants in the Mothball Fleet; May 2009
+The Iowa was one of the few combatants in the Mothball Fleet, May 2009

-32 Enhancing the image draws out the Patrick name and reveals extent of rust; May 2009
+Figure 32: Enhancing the image draws out the Patrick name on the stern and reveals the extent of rust of the vessel, May 2009

-33 The bow of the Patrick and the stern of Gen. Pope; May 2009
+The bow of the Patrick and stern of the General Pope, May 2009